May 19, 2021

 Why are masks and physical distancing required?

 The coronavirus spreads primarily through respiratory droplets traveling from one person to another.
 Wearing a mask is one of the most effective ways to protect yourself and others around you.
-Masks are required for everyone who attends worship, even when we are outdoors.
+Masks are required for everyone who attends worship.
+When we are outdoors, you may choose to remove your mask once you are seated and are remaining seated.
+Masks will be required as we are gathering and leaving, and anytime we leave our seats.

 Because of the way the virus spreads, please be sure to maintain physical distancing guidelines.
 Remain at least six feet apart from those outside your household.